 What Is Air Quality Awareness?

 You may be asking yourself, what actually is air quality awareness?
 Is it simply knowledge of what air is, or how to determine air quality?
 Not quite.
 Air quality awareness means having a greater understanding of the health and environmental impacts of air quality.
 It implies an understanding of indoor air quality and outdoor air quality, and how the two are related.
 It acknowledges how one’s specific locale and climate affects air quality and air pollution.
 Air quality awareness is understanding why the air we breathe matters and how air quality impacts us.

 How To Improve Your Own Understanding of Air Quality

 When aware of outdoor air quality, you’d be surprised how quickly you choose to wait to walk the dog for an hour to see if the “unhealthy for sensitive groups” decreased to “moderate” air quality.
-AQI is a helpful tool that measures five major air pollutants and groups them into air quality ratings.
-Ranging from 0-300+ with associated colors and labels, the index is a helpful tool to determine potential health risks of current air pollution levels.
+The AQI is a helpful tool that measures five major air pollutants and groups them into air quality ratings.
+Ranging from 0–300+ with associated colors and labels, the index is a helpful tool to determine potential health risks of current air pollution levels.
 More than likely, you have seen AQI ratings before, but simply glossed right over them.
-Instead, choosing to be aware about air quality is stopping and recognizing the implications of local air pollution.
+Instead, choosing to be aware of air quality means stopping and recognizing the implications of local air pollution.